 TO: The Ph.D.
 Program Director

-FROM: STUDENT NAME ( NAME (Print)
+FROM: STUDENT NAME (Print)

 DATE

-I am formally resemester: equesting permission to take a leave of absence fro om the Doctoral Program for the following
+I am formally re semester: equesting permission to take a leave of abs sence from the Doctoral Program for the following

-SEMESTER , YE AR
+SEMESTER YEAR

-I will return to he Doctoral Program:
+I will return to the he Doctoral Program:

-SEMESTER , YE AR
+SEMESTER YEAR

-R THIS LEAVE REQU
+REASON FOR THIS LEAVE REQUEST:

-STUDENT SIC SNATURE DATE
+STUDENT SIG NATURE DATE

 FOR PH.D.
-PI ROGRAM OFFICE US SE ONLY:
+PR OGRAM OFFICE USE ONLY:

-Appro ved

-Not ap proved
+Approv

 PH.D.
-PROGR AM DIRECTOR DATE
+PROGRA AM DIRECTOR DATE